If you’ve ever searched for a product or service on Google, there is a very high chance that you’ve interacted with an ad of some sort!

 Short answer: Yes.

 Google revolutionised online advertisement by introducing Adwords (now Google Ads) in 2000.
 It’s still the best and will continue to be, most direct online marketing tool available.
-But the success of a Google Ads campaign depends greatly on how you leverage the platform to specifically suit your business.
+The success of a Google Ads campaign depends greatly on how you leverage the platform.
+You need to specifically suit it to your business.

 Mistakes in your Google Ads campaign can lead to a lot of wasted spend, frustration, and distrust in the platform.
-Small Businesses who aren’t experienced in this particular digital channel should be to hire a specific Google Ads Agency to help them run ads effectively, like us 🙂
+Small Businesses who aren’t experienced in this particular digital channel should look to engage with a Google Ads Agency to help them run ads effectively, like us 🙂